- 1 Prime Movers and Different Forms of Energy Resources

 1) Reciprocating I.C. engines 2) Open cycle gas turbine

-This prime mover uses fission or fusion technology of the atoms to produce mechanical energy from the thermal energy.
+This prime mover uses the fission or fusion technology of the atoms to produce mechanical energy from thermal energy.
 It is found mostly in nuclear plants.
-For this fission or the fusion process in a nuclear reactor, some radioactive elements such as uranium, thorium have been used.
+Some radioactive elements such as uranium and thorium have been used for this fission, or the fusion process in a nuclear reactor.

-Heat energy is derived from certain depth of this kind of prime movers or the hot portion of the earth below the earth’s surface and then transformed into a mechanical power by the required engine.
+Heat energy is derived from a certain depth of this kind of prime mover, or the hot portion of the earth below the earth’s surface, and then transformed into mechanical power by the required engine.

 Biogas is primarily produced from garbage waste or any other waste used in a biomass plant to produce electricity through prime movers.

-Solar energy in the form of radiation or electromagnetic waves comes to the world.
+Solar energy in the form of radiation or electromagnetic waves comes into the world.
 Using solar panels made of semiconductor material, this energy was trapped.
 This heat energy then becomes electricity.